-The GPC also requires that the URW Group Compliance Officer's contact details are provided in corporate contracts so that any concerns about compliance or ethical issues can be raised confidentially.
+The GPC also requires that the contact details of the URW Group Compliance Officer and URW's EQS Integrity Line are provided in corporate contracts, so that any concerns about compliance or ethical issues can be raised confidentially and anonymously.
+URW is committed to implementing a Responsible Purchasing Charter in 2023, to strengthen its fight against corruption, human trafficking, and modern slavery.